SindriaInc/pwman/README.md

-# sindria-pwman
+# pwman

-A simple CLI password manager written in C.
+A simple and secure CLI password manager written in PHP7. - Develop by Sindria Inc.